Athletics vs Philadelphia Phillies: Odds, Spread, And Total

 Athletics vs Phillies Predictions and Picks

-The Athletics are 16th in runs, seventh in batting average, 10th in on-base percentage, and seventh in slugging percentage.
+The Athletics are 18th in runs, seventh in batting average, 10th in on-base percentage, and seventh in slugging percentage.
 For pitching, they are 23rd in ERA.
-Soderstrom leads the team in RBIs.
-The A's are 10-8 on the road and 5-5 in their last 10 games.
-In their last game, the Athletics hit three home runs, and they will look to keep the power going.
+Tyler Soderstrom leads the team in RBIs.
+The A's are 10-9 on the road and 5-5 in their last 10 games.
+The Athletics have lost three of their last four games, and the pitching has been getting lit up.

-On the mound for the A's is Luis Severino, who is (2-2), with a 4.46 ERA.
-Walks can be an issue and some of his starts have been below average.
-However, his last two outings were quality starts and the strikeouts are trending up.
+On the mound for the A's is Jeffrey Springs, who is (3-2), with a 3.96 ERA.
+He has three quality starts, but has given up one home run in each of his last three outings.

-Philadelphia is 26th in runs, 28th in batting average, 28th in on-base percentage, and 26th in slugging percentage.
+Philadelphia is 27th in runs, 28th in batting average, 28th in on-base percentage, and 26th in slugging percentage.
 For pitching, they are 26th in ERA.
 Harper leads the team in RBIs.
-The Phillies are 8-10 at home and 7-3 in their last 10 games.
-Philly is 6-1 in their last seven games and four of those victories were by one run.
+The Phillies are 9-10 at home and 8-2 in their last 10 games.
+Philly has won three games in a row and both sides of the ball continue to play well.

-On the mound for the Phillies is Cristopher Sanchez, who is (2-2), with a 2.90 ERA.
-He has four quality starts and has given up two earned runs or fewer in six of his seven outings.
+On the mound for the Phillies is Zack Wheeler, who is (1-0), with a 2.45 ERA.
+In his two starts this season, he has given up two earned runs or fewer and his last outing was a quality start.